makkasbed/flight-deals/Readme.md

 **notification_manager.py** sends an SMS to users when the need arises

-**flight_data.py** handles the formating of the JSON data from the flight search API
+**flight_data.py** handles the formatting of the JSON data from the flight search API

 ### Prerequisites
 - A **SHEET_URL** that connects to your Google Sheets Project in Sheety.